krobelus/rate-experiments/README.md

 only lemmas that are transitively necessary to derive the empty clause are checked [@Heule_2013].

-This requires two passes: a forward pass performing incremental prepropagation [@RebolaCruz2018] until the empty clause is derived, and a backward pass that actually checks the necessary clause introductions.
+This requires two passes: a forward pass performing unit propagation [@RebolaCruz2018] until the empty clause is derived, and a backward pass that actually checks each required clause introduction.

-In the forward pass, conflict analysis *marks* all clauses that were required to derive the empty clause.
-This is done by a depth first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is marked and for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.
+At the end of the forward pass, conflict analysis *marks* all clauses that were required to derive the empty clause.
+This is done by a depth-first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is marked and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

 Subsequently during the backwards pass, only marked clauses are checked.
-During those RUP and RAT checks, more clauses may be marked --- they also use the conflict analysis described above.
+During those RUP and RAT checks, after each derivation of an empty clause the same conflict analysis as described above takes place, which can mark more clauses.

 An *unsatisfiable core*, or core for short is a subset of an unsatisfiable formula.
 Backwards checking computes a core, consisting of all marked clauses that were part of the original formula.
 Additionally, a *trimmed proof* is computed, consisting of all marked lemmas.
+The LRAT output is based on the trimmed proof, so it can even be smaller than then input.

 Core-first Unit Propagation
 ---------------------------

 In order to keep the core small and reduce checking costs, core-first unit propagation was introduced [@Heule_2013].
 It works by doing unit propagation in two phases:

 1. Propagate exhaustively using all clauses that are already known to be in the core.
 2. Consider non-core clauses: propagate only the first unit found and go to 1.
-If there is no unit found, the propagation has reached its fixed-point without a conflict.
+If there is no unit found, the propagation has reached its fixed-point without deriving the empty clause.

-Which results in a local minimum of clauses being added to the conflict graph, and subsequently the core.
-Non-core lemmas do not have to be checked.
+Which results in a local minimum of clauses being added to the core.

 Reason Deletions
 ----------------